yeokm1/SwiftSerial/README.md

 export PATH=$HOME/swift-3.0/usr/bin:$PATH
 ```
 ## Jumping straight into sample code
+To get started quickly, you can take a look at my example projects [here](Examples/).

+### Example 1: Loopback Test

-To get started quickly, you can take a look at my example project [here](Examples/SwiftSerialExample).
-In order to run the example properly, you need to connect one of your (USB/UART) serial ports in a loopback manner.
+In order to run this example properly, you need to connect one of your (USB/UART) serial ports in a loopback manner.
 Basically, you short the TX and RX pins of the serial port.

 ```bash
 git clone https://github.com/yeokm1/SwiftSerial.git